 As the EV market develops, battery costs – and vehicle prices – continue to drop.
 The last five years alone has seen battery production costs fall by almost 80%.
 The battery is one of the largest and most expensive elements of an EV, and with production costs dropping, the time when an EV costs the same as a comparable conventional model (or even less) is predicted by some in the industry to be only a few years away.

-Another potential cost for EV buyers is the installation a home or workplace charge point.
+Another potential cost for EV buyers is the installation of a home or workplace charge point.
 Typically a dedicated slow (3 kW) or fast (7 kW) unit costs under £1,000 to install by a qualified electrician.
-For buyers of plug-in grant eligible cars, the Electric Vehicle Homecharge Scheme, which offers a grant towards the installation of a charge point, will typically reduce the total cost to around £300-£400.

 After announcing on 14th June 2022 that it had closed the Plug-in Car Grant scheme to new orders, in October 2022 the government reinstated the Plug-in Car Grant due to continuing delays in manufacturing supply chains.

-The grant applies to all electric car orders placed between 14th June 2022 and 31st March 2023, with the same terms as before:
+The grant applies to all electric car orders placed between 14th June 2022 until at least the 31st March 2023, with the same terms as before:

 Plug-in Car Grant levels provide up to £1,500 off the cost of a new Category 1 model – essentially pure-electric models or range-extended EVs meeting the criteria – for models costing up to £32,000.

 - Category 1: CO2 emissions <50g/km and a zero emission range of at least 70 miles